 - Istanbul not Constantinople, Benny's music video in Turkish (Very similar post)

 - Multilingual San Francisco: Susanna takes on Spanish, Italian & Russian; Benny interviews Brazilians in Portuguese [video] (Very similar post)

 - Tour of my home... in Klingon! [video] (Very similar post)

 - Esperanto video and how useful the language can be: Interview with a Buddhist monk and tour of monastery (Very similar post)

 - Interview in Irish (as Gaeilge): Raidió na Life, modern Irish use and how I got into the language myself (Very similar post)

-- Happy Paddy's day!
-(RANDOM - Somewhat similar post)
+- First week speaking/reading/writing Chinese (RANDOM - Somewhat similar post)